Best electric guitars under $1,000 in 2025: My guitar picks that span all skill levels, budgets and genres

 Not for those seeking a solid guitar

-The perfect electric guitar under $1,000 for blues, jazz and rock.
-Whilst Ibanez are well known for their high-performance rock and metal guitars, they also excel when it comes to hollow and semi-hollow instruments.
+While Ibanez is well known for their high-performance rock and metal guitars, it also excels when it comes to hollow and semi-hollow instruments.
 This guitar’s semi-hollow construction makes for a resonant instrument with plenty of sustain.

 The best super-Strat style guitar under a grand